JustinTW/service.sylab/README.md

 cd ~/ && mkdir workspace && cd workspace
 git clone git@github.com:JustinTW/service.sylab.git
 ```
-`if you want to contribute code, you must fork project before this step.`
+`if you want to contribute code, you must fork project before this step, and clone from your github repos`

-### Add gemset for this project
+### Add RVM gemset for this project

 ```bash
 rgc service.sylab